HomeofNever/Data-Structure/hw/12th Extra/README.txt

 as an UrgentQueue.
 Describe the changes you had to make to main/Job, and how your ElegantQueue supports both getting the highest urgency Job and getting the earliest Job.

-I would required a string parameter when new ElegantQueue.
-"TQ" means time queue and "UQ" means urgent queue.
-This type String will be used when printing and updating hook.
-I also added some helper functions: AssignPtr, AssignIndex, etc.
-These function will be called when updating hook, and these function will take actions based on type String of current classes.
-Function compare will use different attribute of Job class under different type string.

 MISC.
 COMMENTS TO GRADER:
 (optional, please be concise!)